WesleyBLDC/10xgrokipedia/README.md

 - Caching and refresh: results are cached in-memory per topic phrase and `max_results` for `TWEETS_CACHE_TTL` seconds.
 Use `POST /api/topics/{slug}/tweets/refresh` (or the ↻ button in the UI) to clear the cache and refetch fresh results.
 - UI: the left rail shows a compact, sticky “Top Tweets” widget with ranked numbers; the top three items are visually highlighted.
 Items link directly to the tweet on X.

+Reliability and rate limits:
+- The service uses an in-memory single-flight mechanism to prevent duplicate upstream calls for the same topic while a fetch is in flight.
+- If the upstream X API returns `429 Too Many Requests`, the backend serves the last cached result (if available) instead of failing the request.

 ### Grok Summary of Top Tweets

 - Endpoint: `GET /api/topics/{slug}/tweets/summary?max_results=10`